marinho/vscode-angular2-test-snippets/README.md

 This is a more complex component, including route manipulation, spying methods and manipulation of change detection.

+### ng2-test-component-properties

+Test recipe covering a component with Input, Output and HostBinding.

 ### ng2-test-component-service

 Test recipe covering a component with async and sync services.